-In Corinth, a dying town 15 miles from Pittsburg: One evening, a Japanese businessman, who wanted to tear down the closed iron mills to build an amusement park, is found half dead in his mill.
+In Corinth, a dying town 15 miles from Pittsburg: One evening, a Japanese businessman, who wanted to tear down the closed iron mills to build an amusement park, is found half dead in his mil...
+Read allIn Corinth, a dying town 15 miles from Pittsburg: One evening, a Japanese businessman, who wanted to tear down the closed iron mills to build an amusement park, is found half dead in his mill.
+Bellboy Barry admits to have done it - in self defense.
+Chief Ruhle interrogates him an...
+Read allIn Corinth, a dying town 15 miles from Pittsburg: One evening, a Japanese businessman, who wanted to tear down the closed iron mills to build an amusement park, is found half dead in his mill.
 Bellboy Barry admits to have done it - in self defense.
 Chief Ruhle interrogates him and Sugito's young wife and business partners, but it takes a while, until he gets through t...
 Read all

 A surreal mystery drama set in an abandoned steel mill